lets-fuckin-do-it/raspiblitz/FAQ.md

 ## How can I recover my coins from a failing RaspiBlitz?

 On a RaspiBlitz you have coins in your on-chain wallet (bitcoin wallet) and also coins in lightning channels.
-First we will try to recover all of them and even trying to keep your channels open with "Recover LND data".
-This that is not possible you can fall back to the second option "Recover from Wallet Seed".
+First we will try to recover all of them and even try to keep your channels open with "Recover LND data".
+If this fails you can fall back to the second option "Recover from Wallet Seed".

 ### 1) Recover LND data

-Best to recover all your LND data/channels is when you still can SSH into the RaspiBlitz and the HDD is still usable/reachable (mounted) - even it shows some errors.
-If this is not possible anymore you should skip to the second option "Recover from Wallet Seed" or try to recover the LND data from the HDD (directory `lnd`) from another computer.
+The best case scenario is when your RaspiBlitz shows some errors but is still healthy enough to interact with (you can still SSH it, the HDD still mounts): In this case you should be able to recover all your LND data (funds and channels) quite easily.
+Otherwize you should skip to the second option "Recover from Wallet Seed" or try to recover the LND data from the HDD (directory `lnd`) from another computer.

-If you still can SSH in and HDD is readable, we can try to rescue/export your LND data (funds and channels) from a RaspiBlitz to then be able to restore it back to a fresh one.
+If you can still SSH it and HDD mounts, you can attempt to rescue/export your LND data (funds and channels) from the faulty RaspiBlitz.
+Then you can restore your LND data onto a fresh RaspiBlitz.
 For this you can use the following procedure ...

 To rescue/export your Lightning data from a RaspiBlitz (since v1.1):